Danish officials say delta variant reported during Euro 2020 - WTMJ

 “They did not get symptoms until three or four days later, which means that there must have been some kind of unknown source of infection present in the section where they sat,” Anette Lykke Petri told Danish broadcaster DR.

-Denmark has reported 247 case of the variant since April 2.
-According to Danish media, the fans that tested positive were Danes.
+Denmark has reported 249 case of the delta variant since April 2.

+“In our risk assessment, we have expected somewhere between 10 to 20 infected,” Rydahl said.

+“We trace persons that way that every ticket holder needs to register with their name and contact details so we know for each seat who has been sitting there,” Rydahl added.
+“Then we can provide those data through the ticketing system to the authorities.”

+The Danish Patient Safety Authority said there is no recommendation to go in isolation.

-Copenhagen will host one more match at Euro 2020 on Monday.
-Spain will face Croatia in the round of 16 in that game.
+Copenhagen will host one more match at Euro 2020 on Monday in the round of 16.
+Spain will face Croatia in that game.
 Denmark next plays against Wales in Amsterdam on Saturday.

-Heunicke said the Danish Patient Safety Authority and the Danish soccer federation “work closely together on effective infection detection.”

-The Danish Patient Safety Authority said there is no recommendation to go in isolation.

-The cases in Copenhagen are among the most notable virus intrusions on Euro 2020, which was postponed after the pandemic was declared last year.
+The cases in Copenhagen and Finland are among the most notable virus intrusions on Euro 2020, which was postponed after the pandemic was declared last year.

 Only a few players from the 24 teams have tested positive and missed games.
 England players Mason Mount and Ben Chilwell had to self-isolate as close contacts of Scotland midfielder Billy Gilmour, who tested positive for COVID-19.
 The three Chelsea teammates had a long talk in the tunnel after their teams played last Friday in London.